cite-architecture/citeservlet/customize/README.md

 Some obvious possibilities include putting a replacement home page or project-specific CSS in `customize`, but you have full control over the servlet:  you can add a copy of `WEB-INF/web.xml`  to define new servlets, URL mappings, etc.

+The full set of gradle properties that are defined in your `citeservlet`  `conf.gradle` and `links.gradle` files are available for use in your custom pages.
+The syntax is to use the property name surrounded by `@` sign.
+E.g., if the value of your projectLabel property was "A Highly Customized Project", then in your custom pages the string

+    Welcome to @projectLabel@!

+would be replaced with

+    Welcome to A Highly Customized Project!

 ## Running `citeservlet` installations for multiple projects ##

 The directory with your customizations is by default the `customize` directory, but it is defined by the gradle project property `custom`, so you can run your servlet with different customizations either by changing the `custom` property in your local copy of `conf.gradle`, or by setting it on the command line, e.g.,